lusniak/bai/docs/README.md

 ## BAI

-BAI is an application that suggests You which Google photo to choose for a wallpaper depending on where you are at the moment.
+BAI is an application that suggests You which Google photo to choose for a wallpaper depending on Your location at the moment.

 ```markdown
 Syntax highlighted code block